The-Deepak-Pandey/OOPs_phodenge/README.md

 Basically humne data/properties ko member function ke sath wrap kar diya and usko class ke andar rakh diya and iss process ko encapsulation kehte hain.

 Help in `data hiding` through access modifiers.

+## Constructor -

+Special method invoked automatically at the time of `object creation`.
+Used for Initialization.

+- Same name as class.
+- Constructor doesn't have return type.
+- Only called once (automatically) at the time of object creation.
+- Memory allocation happens when constructor is called.